Bone Metastases

 Systemic treatments get into the bloodstream and go throughout the whole body to kill cancer cells.
 They can be given by mouth (orally) or directly into a vein (IV).
 Systemic treatments are:

-• Radionuclide Therapy: A radioactive element is injected into the body and goes inside the bone mets.
+- Radionuclide Therapy: A radioactive chemical is injected into your body and goes inside the bone mets.
 The radiation kills the cancer cells and lessens pain.

 Local therapies target only the bone met and not the whole body: